Dump loads a.k.a. diversion loads are are an important part of the off grid electric system.

 YOUR DUMP CONTROLLER OR SSR OR STANDARD RELAY MUST BE SIZED ACCORDING TO THE SIZE OF THE DUMP LOAD AND NOT THE MAXIMUM AMOUNT OF POWER THAT WILL NEED TO BE DUMPED!

-Let’s pretend you have a 500 watt water turbine and a 1000 watt dump load and you are operating a 24 volt system.
+You have a 500 watt water turbine and a 1000 watt dump load and you are operating a 24 volt system.
 The likely dump voltage is going to be about 30 volts.
 If we divide 1000 watts (dump load) by 30 volts we get a result of 33 amps.
 When the dump load is turned on it will consume 33 amps.

 Even though our turbine can only produce 500 watts or 17 amps and the most we will ever need to dump is 17 amps we MUST size or dump controller or relays at the amperage of the dump load, 33 amps in our example.